ElektraInitiative/libelektra/doc/tutorials/plugins.md

 [ELEKTRA_PLUGIN_EXPORT](https://doc.libelektra.org/api/current/html/group__plugin.html#ga8dd092048e972a3f0c9c9f54eb41576e),
 where once again `Plugin` should be replaced with the name of the plug-in, this time in lower-case.
 So for my line plugin this function would be
 `ELEKTRA_PLUGIN_EXPORT(line)`.
-The developer may define `elektraPluginCheckConf()` if configuration validation at mount time is desired.
+The developer may define `elektraPluginCheckConf()` if configuration validation at mount-time is desired.

 The KDB relies on the first five functions for interacting with configuration files stored in the key database.
 Calls for `kdbGet()` and `kdbClose()` will call the functions `elektraPluginGet()` and `elektraPluginClose()` respectively for the